zachwilliams/texter/README.md

 - create load balancer and target group (EC2, inside new VPC) (can do inline in service creation step)
 - create service (ECS, in new cluster)

+- create instance for db migrations (EC2)

 - point A record to ALB (Route53)
 - set name (find and replace all saasjaz with new project name)

+## db migrations in prod

+- for security must be done from machine inside AWS VPC
+- set up ec2 instance with code from git
+- migrate job in `deploy.yml` ssh into ec2 machine pull most recent code and run migrations